Can tides explain the low dark matter density in Fornax?: Methods

 \subsection{$V_{1/2}$ - $M_V$ relation}

 Now that the satellite galaxies with orbits similar to Fornax have been identified, we wish to select those which resemble Fornax in their present-day stellar and halo masses.
 Since neither of these two properties can be measured directly, we use the circular velocity at the deprojected half-light radius of Fornax, $V_{1/2} \approx V_{\rm circ} (\rm{947~pc})$, and the absolute magnitude in visible light, $M_V$, as indicative quantities. $V_{\rm circ}(\rm{947~pc})$ is computed as $ \sqrt{\frac{GM(<\rm{947~pc})}{\rm{947~pc}}}$ , where 947~pc is $4/3$ times the half-light radius of Fornax (710~pc), which is approximately the 3D half-light radius \citep{wolf} and $G$ the gravitational constant.
 We obtain the visible magnitudes for our dwarfs using the {\sc galaxev} stellar population synthesis model \citep{galaxev} applied to all bound stellar particles, as determined by the {\sc subfind} algorithm.
 Our method is described in more detail in \citet{thedistinct}.
-For comparison with Fornax, we use the corresponding quantities from \citet{noproblem,fattahi_tides} and \citet{mcconnachieCensus}.
+For comparison with Fornax, we use the corresponding quantities for $V_{1/2}=20.1^{+1.9^{+3.6}}_{-1.9_{-3.6}}$ km~s$^{-1}$ from \citealt{noproblem} (where inner errors denote the 25-75$^{\rm th}$ percentiles of the distribution, and the outer errors the 10-90$^{\rm th}$ percentiles) and $M_V=-13.4\pm0.3$ from \citet{mcconnachieCensus}.

 The values of $V_{\rm circ}(\rm{947~pc})$ and $M_V$ for our sample of dwarfs are shown in the left panel of Fig.~\ref{fig2}, where large colour circles represent the galaxies contained within the dark grey box in Fig.~\ref{fig1}, small circles are other satellite galaxies and grey dots are isolated dwarf galaxies.
-The satellite dwarfs are coloured by $t_{\rm L,100}$, the lookback time at which the last stellar particle was formed.
+The satellite dwarfs are coloured by $t_{\rm L,90}$, the lookback time at which 90~per~cent of their $z=0$ stellar particles were formed.
 It can be seen that above the $M_V$ of Fornax, the majority of satellites are still star-forming today.

 It is clear from the left panel of Fig.~\ref{fig2} that Fornax is, indeed, somewhat of an outlier in the APOSTLE $V_{\rm circ}(\rm{947~pc})$ - $M_V$ relation.
 Nevertheless, we select a sample of 9 similar galaxies for further inspection.
 These are marked with different shapes in Fig.~\ref{fig2}, which we will continue using in the remainder of this paper.
 It can be seen that the `star' dwarf is our best Fornax analogue.
 There is a larger number of isolated dwarfs that match these constraints for Fornax; however, as we shall see below, their star formation histories are incompatible with that of Fornax.